BrikerMan/Kashgari/README.md

     <a href="https://kashgari.bmio.net/about/contributing/">Contributing</a>
 </h4>

-🎉🎉🎉 We are proud to announce that we entirely rewrite  Kashgari with tf.keras, now Kashgari comes with cleaner API and faster speed. 🎉🎉🎉
+🎉🎉🎉 We are proud to announce that we entirely rewritten Kashgari with tf.keras, now Kashgari comes with easier to understand API and is faster! 🎉🎉🎉

 ## Overview

-Kashgari is simple and powerful NLP Transfer learning framework, build a state-of-art model in 5 minutes for named entity recognition (NER), part-of-speech tagging (PoS) and text classification tasks.
+Kashgari is a simple and powerful NLP Transfer learning framework, build a state-of-art model in 5 minutes for named entity recognition (NER), part-of-speech tagging (PoS), and text classification tasks.

 - **Human-friendly**.
 Kashgari's code is straightforward, well documented and tested, which makes it very easy to understand and modify.
 - **Powerful and simple**.
 Kashgari allows you to apply state-of-the-art natural language processing (NLP) models to your text, such as named entity recognition (NER), part-of-speech tagging (PoS) and classification.
-- **Buildin transfer learning**.
-Kashgari build-in pre-trained BERT and Word2vec embedding models, which makes it very simple to transfer learning to train your model.
+- **Built-in transfer learning**.
+Kashgari built-in pre-trained BERT and Word2vec embedding models, which makes it very simple to transfer learning to train your model.
 - **Fully scalable**.
 Kashgari provide a simple, fast, and scalable environment for fast experimentation, train your models and experiment with new approaches using different embeddings and model structure.
-- **Product Ready**.
+- **Production Ready**.
 Kashgari could export model with `SavedModel` format for tensorflow serving, you could directly deploy it on cloud.

 ## Our Goal

-- **Academic users** Experiments to prove their hypothesis without coding from scratch.
+- **Academic users** Easier Experimentation to prove their hypothesis without coding from scratch.
 - **NLP beginners** Learn how to build an NLP project with production level code quality.
 - **NLP developers** Build a production level classification/labeling model within minutes.